Anthony-Brat/web-sprint-challenge-advanced-react/README.md

    The logic that is built into a component that can handle several things such as a click event, toggle state, or formatting data before it is displayed.

 5. Describe how to test a React component with React Testing Library.
+First you arrange the test by setting up the code to be tested.
+Then you call a method or function that returns a result.Finally you assert if the expected return matched the actual return.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.